sommerfelddev/sentrum/README.md

 ## Docker

-To run Sentrum using Docker, you can either build the image yourself or use the prebuilt image.
+To run sentrum using Docker, you can either build the image yourself or use the prebuilt image.

 ### Building the image